On the existence of minimizing sets for a weakly-repulsive non-local energy: Existence of minimal sets with small volume

 Again by~(\ref{easyesti}) and~(\ref{eq:EL}), and using~(\ref{use1}), (\ref{use2}), (\ref{use0}) and~(\ref{use3}) we have then

 and we derive the searched contradiction since this inequality is impossible for $\eta<1/64$. \end{proof}

-The main result of this section is then that under suitable assumptions on the second derivative of $g$ around $0$ and around $-1$ the unique optimal measure is the purely atomic measure uniformly distributed over the vertices of a triangle of side $1$.
-More precisely, the result is the following.
+The main result of this section is that under suitable assumptions on the second derivative of $g$ around $0$ and around $-1$ the unique optimal measure is the purely atomic measure uniformly distributed over the vertices of a triangle of side $1$.
+More precisely, we have the following result:

 \begin{theorem} Let $g$ be as in Lemma~\ref{confinementlemma}, and assume in addition that